sparkflows/sparkflows-docs/docs/tutorials/analytics/general-payment-data-analysis.rst

 Summary of transactions
 -----------------------

-It finds stats on amount of each transaction using Summary Node.
+It finds stats on the amount of each transaction using the Summary Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^